-5 Elective Home Education
+6 Elective Home Education

-Where a parent/carer has expressed their intention to remove their child from school with a view to educating them at home, the school will coordinate a meeting with parents/carers to explore why they are considering this option.
+Where a parent/carer has expressed their intention to remove their child from school from a certain date with a view to educating them at home, the school should first coordinate a meeting with parents/carers to explore why they are considering this option.
 Schools will explore keeping the child in school whilst respecting parental choice.

-Where a parent/carer notifies the school in writing that they are now home educating their child, the school must delete the child's name from the admission register and notify the local authority of the leaver, including the local authority's Elective Home Education Team (informing the parents that they have done this so that they can receive the necessary support).
-However, where parents orally indicate that they intend to withdraw their child to be home educated, the school should consider notifying the local authority at the earliest opportunity.
+If the parent /carer still chooses to withdraw their child after the above meeting, the school must delete the child's name from the Admission Register on the date the child is no longer attending.
+The school will notify the local authority of the leaver, including (where appropriate) the local authority's Elective Home Education Team (informing the parents that they have done this so that they can receive the necessary ongoing support).

+However, where parents/carers orally indicate that they intend to withdraw their child to be home educated, but they do not put this in writing or provide an end date, this may trigger the school notifying the local authority CME department at the earliest opportunity.
+The local authority may wish to undertake its own informal enquiries and establish what education is being/planned to be provided.

+Appendix 1

-Appendix 1 Attendance of Sponsored International students (Child Student and Student visas)
+Attendance of Sponsored International students (Child Student and Student visas)